Simonlee711/Simonlee711.github.io/_pages/alz.md

 To solve this problem, we need to leverage innovative approaches such as machine learning, which are computationally intensive and non-traditional in the medical field.
-However, machine learning techniques have been increasingly used in disease prediction and visualization to offer prescient and customized pre- scriptions.
+However, machine learning techniques have been increasingly used in disease prediction and visualization to offer prescient and customized prescriptions.
 Physicians and medical specialists sometimes are left with tough decision-making and fear the extreme penalty of misdiagnosing a patient.
 So by taking these computational approaches, we not only im- prove the patients' quality of life, but this also aids physicians in making decisions.
 With computers showing promise with their high level of precision, this is only the beginning of this partnership between computation